-Three emergency services degrees are offered: The Associate of Science, the Bachelor of Science in Emergency Management, and the Bachelor of Science in Emergency Management with Paramedic Emphasis.
-The A.S. in Emergency Services prepares students for the position of emergency medical technician (EMT) as well as other positions in related fields such of emergency services, emergency dispatch, and firefighting.
-Students continuing on to the B.S. degree, complete coursework designed to prepare them for a role in management or education within the emergency services field, disaster response, emergency management, or continuity of operations in public, private or non government operations.
-Training includes certifications in technical rescue, incident command, emergency vehicle operations, and emergency medical technician.
+Two emergency services degrees are offered: The Associate of Science and the Bachelor of Science in Emergency Management.
+The A.S. in Emergency Services prepares students for the position of emergency medical technician (EMT) as well as other positions in related fields such as offices of emergency services and firefighting.
+Upon completion of the AS degree portion of the program, students are also academically prepared to enter paramedic school.
+Students continuing on to the B.S. degree, complete coursework designed to prepare them for a role in management or education within the emergency services field.
+Training includes vocational certifications in technical rescue, incident command, emergency vehicle operations, and emergency medical technician.